FatalError418/TF2-AI-Generator/README.md

 - Mac and Linux Support
 - Ability to create working weapons which can be imported into a server!
 - Website
+- Not having to go through the weapon card creator

 # Setup
 To use the generator, there are two ways to install it.
 It is recommended that you use the auto-setup, as it is much simpler, but if you prefer, you can set it up manually.